1949–50 Port Vale F.C. season: Third Division South

 A successful Christmas period took Vale into sixth place by mid-February.
 George King was then sold to Barrow for a four-figure fee, after which Pinchbeck was the only regular scorer.
 Six games without a win followed, ending the club's hopes of opening the new stadium in the Second Division.
-The Shilling Fund had only raised 17,738 shillings, and so Ronnie Allen was sold to top-flight West Bromwich Albion for a massive £20,000, smashing the club's transfer record.
+The Shilling Fund had only raised 17,738 shillings.
+So Ronnie Allen was sold to top-flight West Bromwich Albion for a massive £20,000, smashing the club's transfer record.
 Allen went on to play for England, whilst the fee went towards the new ground.
 Back to the league, the Vale were seventh at the start of April, but six defeats in their final eight games saw them tumble down the table.
+On 7 April, they slipped to a 3–1 defeat at promotion-chasing Notts County.
+They won by the same scoreline in the return fixture three days later, disappointing the 42 buses and two football specials that transported Notts supporters to the match.
+The final match at the Old Recreation Ground was a disappointing 1–0 defeat to Aldershot on 22 April.

-They finished in thirteenth place with 41 points.
-The defence was the third strongest in the division, however only Watford scored fewer goals.
+They finished in 13th place with 41 points.
+The defence was the third strongest in the division.
+However, only Watford scored fewer goals.
 Pinchbeck was the only goalscorer of any consistency.

 Finances

-On the financial side, a profit of £10,671 was made, another record, this was due to the sale of Allen which gave them a transfer credit of £15,000.
+On the financial side, a profit of £10,671 was made, another record: this was due to the sale of Allen, which gave them a transfer credit of £15,000.
 The wage bill had risen by £6,000 to £22,333, whereas gate receipts had risen by around £3,000 to £29,050.
 Eric Eastwood was the only major departure of the summer.
 Trouble with the new ground continued, as the Regional Officer of the Ministry of Works refused to permit the transfer of the stand from the old to the new stadium, despite having approved similar procedures at Liverpool and Millwall.
-Chairman William Holdcroft felt this was unfair, and was supported by Stoke-on-Trent North MP Albert Davies.
+Chairman William Holdcroft felt this was unfair and was supported by Stoke-on-Trent North MP Albert Davies.
 Despite this set-back the stadium was opened on 2 August in a ceremony attended by 12,000 rain-soaked people.

-Cup competitions
+FA Cup

 In the FA Cup, Vale progressed past Athenian League amateurs Wealdstone and Tranmere Rovers of the Third Division North with 1–0 home wins.
-Beating Newport County at Somerton Park with a Ronnie Allen brace, they came up against First Division Burnley in the Fourth Round at Turf Moor.
-There they lost 2–1 in front of 49,692 spectators – 12,000 of which were Vale fans.
+Beating Newport County at Somerton Park with a Ronnie Allen brace, they came up against First Division Burnley in the fourth round at Turf Moor.
+There, they lost 2–1 in front of 49,692 spectators – including 12,000 Vale fans.